 Most of Washington’s vineyards are planted in what is essentially a desert, the rain shadow of the Cascade Mountains.
 And despite the cool northerly latitude, long summer days ensure that even Rhône reds such as Syrah can reach full ripeness.
 Chardonnay and Merlot also grow well here, but these varieties don’t necessarily make Washington’s most interesting wines.

-I particularly enjoy the lively Sauvignon Blanc-Sémillon blends, such as the DeLille Cellars Chaleur Estate, and big Bordeaux-style blends, like the Camaraderie Grâce.
+We particularly enjoy the lively Sauvignon Blanc-Sémillon blends, such as the DeLille Cellars Chaleur Estate, and big Bordeaux-style blends, like the Camaraderie Grâce.
 Certain Rieslings are also world-class, notably Eroica, a collaboration between Chateau Ste.
 Michelle and the Mosel Valley’s Dr. Loosen.

 Art Collections & Gardens